Find out about screening for womb cancer and who might have it.

 Screening for women at a higher risk of womb cancer

-Some doctors start giving vaginal ultrasound scans and hysteroscopies to women from these families from age 35 to 40 years.
+Some doctors suggest that women from these families start having vaginal ultrasound scans and hysteroscopies from the age of 35 to 40 years.
 A hysteroscope is a thin telescope that allows doctors to look into the womb and take samples of tissue (biopsies).

 Other doctors may only investigate when a woman has symptoms.
 At this time there is no single accepted way of screening for womb cancer in these families.
 So you may have screening as part of a research study.
 Doctors will usually offer women with Lynch syndrome surgery to remove their womb and ovaries once they have had their families, to reduce the risk of cancer.